AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 Aviatrix strongly recommends you install the **AVI-2021-0006 Critical Vulnerability Security Patch**.

-For more instructions for applying the security patch, see https://docs.aviatrix.com/HowTos/setting_security_patches.html.
+To apply a security patch, please refer to the following steps:

+* First, do a backup on your Controller in “Controller/Settings/Maintenance/Backup&Restore/Backup Now”
+* Go to “Controller/Settings/Maintenance/Security Patches” and click on “Update Available Patches”
+* You should see a new patch called: “AVI-2021-0006 Critical Vulnerability Security Patch”
+* Apply the patch, by clicking on the icon on the right and selecting “Apply Patch”
+* Take a backup again at “Controller/Settings/Maintenance/Backup&Restore/Backup Now”

+**Note:**

-Applying the security patch does not impact the data path or control path and can be applied without a maintenance window.
+* The security patch does not impact the data path or control path and can be executed without a maintenance window
+* This patch can be applied on releases 6.2 and higher
+* Aviatrix **strongly recommends** you to upgrade to releases 6.4 or higher.
+Please check out the `release notes <https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html>`_ and follow the `upgrade instructions <https://aviatrix.zendesk.com/hc/en-us/articles/4403944002829-Aviatrix-Controller-Upgrade>`_

 Security Note 6.5.1936, 6.4.2869, 6.3.2526, and 6.2.2052 (10/11/2021)